 The Federal Reserve Bank of New York’s president, since 2018, John C. Williams, is a perpetual member of the committee.
 Four of the remaining eleven regional Federal Reserve Bank presidents also serve on the FOMC in one-year rotations to ensure representation from all regions of the United States.
 (Source:Investopedia)

 How Does the Fed Influence the U.S. Economy?

 When the Federal Reserve moves to increase interest rates, it can have an outsize effect on the economy as a whole.
 If the FOMC moves to sell securities, thus increasing the federal funds rate and interest rates across the economy, various firms’ assessment of their future revenue flows can be negatively affected, as debt expenses will grow.

 If investors believe that debt servicing could have a negative effect on a company’s revenue growth, they’ll be less inclined to buy that company’s stock, the price of which will fall.
 The financial sector, conversely, stands to gain from an interest rate rise, since they’ll then be able to gain more from lending fees.

 How Is the Stock Market Responding?

-In recent months, Indices and Commodities the world over have been hit by drastic dips and rises, making the economy’s near-term trajectory hard to predict.
-Jerome Powell and the members of the FOMC have quite the dilemma on their hands: how can record-high inflation be battled without causing a general recession?
+In recent months, global indices and commodities have been hit by drastic dips and rises, making the economy’s near-term trajectory hard to predict.
+Jerome Powell and the members of the FOMC have quite a dilemma on their hands: how can record-high inflation be battled without causing a general recession?
 Will high employment be maintained in an environment of monetary tightening?
 With the global geopolitical situation so unstable, how reliably can market movements be predicted?
-The Federal Reserve’s top brains will have to balance their urge to stabilise rapid price increases across the American economy with a patently unstable global state of affairs.
+The Federal Reserve’s top brains will have to balance their urge to stabilize rapid price increases across the American economy with a patently unstable global state of affairs.